-Throughout the year Minnesota United conducts youth program activities, i.e., community camps.
+Throughout the year Minnesota United conducts youth program activities, i.e., community camps, tryouts and more.
 Participation in any one of these may lead to an opportunity to trial within the Youth Development Program as talent discovery initiatives are included within each of these programs.
 Check below to get started and see what Youth Development Program events are coming up.

-Minnesota United is hosting a summer camp for boys and girls of all abilities born between 2008 and 2012 at the National Sports Center August 16-18.
+Minnesota United is hosting tryouts for boys born between 2008 and 2013 at the National Sports Center November 1 through December 10.

 These simple principles are central to our philosophy of player development and provide the basis for our work with young players in our Youth Development Program.